-MCO/FFS Protocols Compared:
+• MCO/FFS Protocols Compared:

-The Board reviews FFS and MCO drug utilization review protocols with the goal of understanding reasons for inconsistencies and to achieve a consensus.
-Changes were recommended to improve efficiencies related to MCO prior authorization policies and procedures.
+The Board reviews FFS and managed care plan drug utilization review protocols with the goal of understanding reasons for inconsistencies and to achieve a consensus.
+Changes were recommended to improve efficiencies related to managed care prior authorization policies and procedures.
 Protocols reviewed by the Board are indicated below.